The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: Conde Nast Traveler)

-The best time to visit Okinawa is during the shoulder seasons of spring (March-May) and autumn (September-November), when the weather is pleasant and the crowds are smaller.
-However, Okinawa's subtropical climate makes it a year-round destination, with plenty to offer visitors no matter when you choose to visit.
+We highly recommend visiting Okinawa during the shoulder seasons of spring (March-May) and autumn (September-November).
+You'll enjoy pleasant weather and usually find smaller crowds.
+But honestly, Okinawa's warm, subtropical climate makes it a great destination year-round, offering plenty to see and do no matter when you decide to go.

 17. Takayama